 If it's at all feasible, make sure a person who understands both languages well has validated the sentence pairs match up correctly and represent understandable, accurate translations.
 A mistake as simple as misaligning the rows of your training data spreadsheet can yield translations that sound like nonsense.
 High-quality data is the most important thing you can provide to AutoML Translation to get a model that's usable for your business.

 Clean up messy data

 It's easy to make mistakes when preprocessing data, and some of those mistakes can really confuse an AutoML Translation model.
-In particular, look for these easy-to-miss data issues:
+In particular, look for the following data issues that you can fix:

-- Sentences that don’t match the specified language; for example, English sentences in a Chinese dataset
+- Match sentences to the specified language; for example, include only Chinese sentences in a Chinese dataset.

-- Sentences with typographical or grammatical errors; your model is likely to learn these errors.
+- Fix sentences with typographical or grammatical errors so that your model doesn't learn these errors.

-- Duplicate sentences in the training and test sets (Learn more about train and test sets)
+- Remove duplicate sentences in the training and test sets.
+(Learn more about train and test sets)

-- Multiple sentences in the same text pair.
+- Split multiple sentences into different sentence pairs.
 Training on a dataset where many items have more than about 50 tokens (words) in them yields lower quality models.
 Split items into individual sentences where possible.